Anderson Springs, California

-Anderson Springs is an unincorporated community in Lake County, California.
+Anderson Springs is an unincorporated community in Lake County, California, United States.

 It is located at an elevation of 1411 feet (430 m).

 Location

-The community is located about 4 miles north of Middletown, in southwestern Lake County, 24 mi from Calistoga.
-It lays at 1525 ft above sea level.
+The community is located approximately four miles north of Middletown, in southwestern Lake County, 24 mi from Calistoga.
+It lies at 1525 ft above sea level.

 According to the Anderson Valley Homeowners Association, the permanent population in 2004 was 403, with a seasonal population high of 986.

 History

 Anderson Springs were discovered in 1873, when the Anderson family took possession.